usdoj-crt/beta-ada/_pages/law-and-regs/index.md

 ## Cases

 The Department of Justice enforces the ADA through lawsuits and settlement agreements to achieve greater access, inclusion, and equal opportunity for people with disabilities.
-This page outlines the steps to get you started.

 [View the Cases page]( {{'/law-and-regs/cases' | relative_url}})